edugain-stork/edupeps/README.md

 This work is being done as part of the Géant GN4 project in collaboration with eid Stork2.

-For extra information and build/deployment instructions visit the wiki.
+For extra information and build/deployment instructions visit the wiki (https://github.com/edugain-stork/edupeps/wiki).